 The full DT model has essentially the same structure as equation (2).
 The only thing that differs is the interpretations of the variables.
 The variable λj is the threshold in days, instead of thermal time units, and xiλj is the amount of thermal time accumulated in λj days.
 Like before, yij is the length, in days, of stage j.
 Then, αjλj is the predicted stage length if xi is zero.
 In this case that would mean the trees did not experience any thermal time accumulation during the first λj days of stage j. and βjλj is the change in stage length due to accumulating one additional thermal time unit during the first λj days of the stage.

+MATERIALS AND METHODS

+We compared base and extended TTT models and extended DT models (expand)

+For different thermal time functions (see below)

 Thermal time computation functions

 We evaluated five functions for calculating thermal time.
 While there are additional functions (Marra et al., 2001), these five capture a variety of assumptions about tree responses to temperature and are computationally viable options for model fitting on most computers.
-The simplest "Linear" thermal time function has just one parameter (Yang, Logan, and Coffey 1995).
+The simplest "Linear" thermal time function has just one parameter (Yang, Logan, and Coffey, 1995).

 LinearTT=0T≤TbT−TbTb≤T